Unified Regularization of 2D Singular Integrals for Axisymmetric Galerkin BEM in Eddy-Current Evaluation: Introduction

 The Galerkin boundary element method (Galerkin BEM) offers a natural alternative that is particularly well-suited for higher-order accuracy, as its variational foundation provides stable projection onto the trial space and guarantees quasi-optimal error bounds \cite{Steinbach2008}.
 However, its application to axisymmetric eddy-current analysis has remained limited.
 The primary obstacle is numerical rather than conceptual: Galerkin BEM requires reliable evaluation of double integrals involving products of basis functions and singular kernels.
-Classical analytical extraction techniques become increasingly impractical, as their complexity depends on both the element order and kernel type, escalating rapidly for higher-order elements.
+Recent work on Galerkin BEM confirms that the treatment of singular element-pair integrals remains an active topic~\cite{Seibel2023,Montanelli2022,Montanelli2024}.

 The present work addresses this gap by introducing a coordinate transformation tailored to 2D Galerkin BEM.
-This construction yields smooth integrands in all relevant configurations, enabling accurate Gauss-Legendre (GL) quadrature without the analytical extraction linked to the kernel or element order.
-The resulting scheme handles logarithmic and Cauchy singularities in a unified manner, rendering a fully general axisymmetric Galerkin BEM practical for eddy-current modeling.
-The regularization depends solely on the local geometry of the two interacting boundary segments, independent of any global geometric assumptions.
-Consequently, although the present work focuses on axisymmetric eddy-current problems, the methodology provides a unified treatment of singular integrals applicable to any 2D Galerkin BEM.
-Its potential applications thus extend well beyond rotationally symmetric configurations.
+This construction yields smooth integrands in all relevant configurations, enabling direct evaluation via Gauss-Legendre (GL) quadrature without the analytical extraction linked to the kernel or element order.
+The proposed scheme regularizes logarithmic and Cauchy singularities directly on the parameter domain and works unchanged for straight and curved boundary elements.
+Since this treatment relies solely on the singular nature of the kernels and is independent of the physical model, it can be applied to any boundary integral equation (BIE) whose Galerkin discretization leads to 2D logarithmic or Cauchy-singular integrals.

-The proposed method is validated against reference finite-element solutions for three geometries of increasing complexity.
-Linear elements demonstrate consistent second-order convergence with mesh refinement, while quadratic isoparametric elements achieve relative errors of \(10^{-5}\) even on the coarsest discretizations.
-These results establish that Galerkin BEM combined with the proposed regularization delivers exceptional accuracy, geometric versatility, and computational efficiency for axisymmetric eddy-current problems.
+The remainder of this paper is organized as follows.
+Section~2 presents the axisymmetric Galerkin BEM formulation for eddy-current evaluation.
+Section~3 introduces the unified coordinate transformations for the logarithmic and Cauchy-singular integrals arising from coincident and touching element pairs.
+Section~4 validates the method through benchmark problems involving cylindrical, conical, and spherical conductors.
+Finally, Section~5 summarizes the conclusions.